 The Legatum Center administers a fellowship program for incoming and current MIT students, across all academic & professional disciplines, who demonstrate the potential to create innovative, sustainable, for-profit enterprises that promote prosperity in low-income countries.
 Students who are committed to implementing business plans upon graduation are encouraged to apply.

-2014 Legatum Fellowship Application is now open for the next entering class of Legatum Fellows.
+2014 Legatum Fellowship Application is now closed for the next entering class of Legatum Fellows.
 Legatum Fellows benefit from tuition assistance and a robust program that prepares them for successful careers as entrepreneurs.

 The Legatum Center seeks entrepreneurs who aspire to have a lasting and positive economic impact on low-income countries by developing their own entrepreneurial ideas and building their own local enterprises.
 The Center’s approach is intensely practical.
 Recognizing that even the best innovations can be rendered useless if not distributed effectively, we work closely with our Fellows to design not just innovative products and services, but also workable, affordable, and sustainable business distribution methods.